delsinm/github-actions/actions/terraform-pipeline/README.md

 The pipeline authenticates to AWS using OIDC — no long-lived credentials are stored in GitHub.
 You will need to:

 1. Create a GitHub OIDC provider in your AWS account
-2. Create an IAM role with a trust policy scoped to this repository
+2. Create an IAM role with a trust policy scoped to your repository
 3. Store the role ARN in GitHub Secrets as `AWS_ROLE_ARN`

 ### Remote State